salvadorgarciamunoz/kipet/README.md

     pip install kipet

-If you run into errors when installing KIPET using pip, try installing the following packages beforehand:
+If you run into errors when installing KIPET using pip (such as when installing into a clean virtual environment), try installing the following packages beforehand:

     pip install Cython numpy six
     pip install kipet